UTATRocketry/Nose-Cone-Thermal-Tool/README.md

 2. ∇T = (1/κ)(q + (T<sup>4</sup>-T<sub>air</sub><sup>4</sup>))
 3. q = C(ρ)<sup>0.5</sup>(V)<sup>3</sup>(1 - h<sub>w</sub>/h<sub>∞</sub>)/(R<sub>N</sub><sup>0.5</sup>)

 For a better understanding on what each term means and what assumptions are made when calculating these questions see the corresponding sections below.
-It is important to note that all three equations assum a **1D Simplification** of the problem.
+It is important to note that all three equations assume a **1D Simplification** of the problem.

 ### ∂T/∂t = α∇<sup>2</sup>T
 Expanding the gradient using a one dimensional heat transfer problem gives us: ∂T/∂t =α(∂<sup>2</sup>T/∂x<sup>2</sup>).
 Like the previous equation we can turn this into a boundry value problem and get the following equation:  T<sub>n+1,x</sub> = Δt(α)(T<sub>n,x+1</sub>-2T<sub>n,x</sub>+T<sub>n,x-1</sub>)/[Δx]<sup>2</sup>+T<sub>n,x</sub>.
 There are 7 new variables in this equation, which are: